stephenlenzi/hpc_scripts/README.md

 CRITICAL: the path to remote data folder should be set to the full path from /ceph/ up to the folder you have mounted.
 Usually this is the lab folder i.e.  /ceph/margrie/.

+When you set the raw data directory, the derivatives directory will be updated to the expected location, and the table should be populated with a list of mouse ids, or whatever the subfolders are called.

+You then need to select the mouse ids that you want to be included in the batch script, and then tick the box for brainreg or cellfinder.
+Then when you are happy, click run, this will lead to a batch script.sh and a commands file.txt.
+These should contain paths relative to /ceph/ which is the expected format on the hpc, rather than any custom mounts.

 ### Example output

 You should get two files out - one that stores the command for each slurm job as a single line e.g. "commands_brainreg.txt" and another